avajs/ava/docs/01-writing-tests.md

 `test.before()` registers a hook to be run before the first test in your test file.
 Similarly `test.after()` registers a hook to be run after the last test.
 Use `test.after.always()` to register a hook that will **always** run once your tests and other hooks complete. `.always()` hooks run regardless of whether there were earlier failures, so they are ideal for cleanup tasks.
 Note however that uncaught exceptions, unhandled rejections or timeouts will crash your tests, possibly preventing `.always()` hooks from running.

 `test.beforeEach()` registers a hook to be run before each test in your test file.
-Similarly `test.afterEach()` a hook to be run after each test.
+Similarly `test.afterEach()` registers a hook to be run after each test.
 Use `test.afterEach.always()` to register an after hook that is called even if other test hooks, or the test itself, fail.

 If a test is skipped with the `.skip` modifier, the respective `.beforeEach()`, `.afterEach()` and `.afterEach.always()` hooks are not run.
 Likewise, if all tests in a test file are skipped `.before()`, `.after()` and `.after.always()` hooks for the file are not run.